orhunguven/vagrant/Readme.md

 https://www.virtualbox.org/wiki/Downloads

-You need to get https://github.com/orhunguven/vagrant.git repository without change the file hierarchy.
+You need to download https://github.com/orhunguven/vagrant.git repository and store it without any change on the file hierarchy.

 USAGE